tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 - note the new window with the title `tcrook0/IntegratedProjects`, near top
 - the new GitHub repository, `IntegratedProjects` has been created

-# Clone the New Repository on the Local Machine
+# Clone the New Repository on Local Machine

 # Create a New Java Eclipse Project in the Repository

 # Verify the Project Runs

-# Create a .gitignore File
+# .gitignore

 # add